 JORC Code explanation Commentary Classification The basis for the classification of the Mineral Resources into Resources were classified in accordance with the Australasian Code for the Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC varying confidence categories.
 Whether appropriate account has been taken of all relevant Code, 2012 Edition). factors (i.e. relative confidence in tonnage/grade estimations, reliability of input data, confidence in continuity of geology and The classification of Mineral Resources was completed by Optiro and Poseidon metal values, quality, quantity and distribution of the data). based on geological confidence, drillhole spacing, data density and grade Whether the result appropriately reflects the Competent continuity.
 The Competent Person is satisfied that the result appropriately Person's view of the deposit. reflects his view of the deposit.
 Continuous zones meeting the following criteria were used to define the resource class: Measured Resource Measured Mineral Resources consist of the high confidence material which has been grade control drilled (15x15m) and sill development has been completed both above and below.
 No material is categorised as Measured in this resource estimation Indicated Resource The Indicated Mineral Resources reflects moderate confidence material with good data density.
 Consistent strike and dip orientation and geological and grade continuity between drill intercepts.
 Reflects a nominal drill spacing of less than 25m x 25m resource definition drilling, through to grade control drilling (10 x 15m spacing), but not intersected by ore drive development.
 Inferred Resource The Inferred Mineral Resource reflects uncertainty in continuity of the massive sulphides confirmed by drill intersection with poor data density or drilled at a high angle to the mineralisation.
 Uncertainty in geological and grade continuity between drill intercepts.
 Audits or reviews The results of any audits or reviews of Mineral Resource This Mineral Resource estimate has been compared with previous non-JORC resource estimates completed by Poseidon and Norilsk Nickel Pty Ltd. Previous estimates used an accumulation model estimating Ni x "T", As x "T" and SG x "T" (where "T" is true thickness).
 Little correlation exists between true thickness and nickel grade at depth and consequently an OK modelling approach was adopted.
 The 2016 model also used a higher nominal grade threshold for interpretation of the mineralisation (1.2-1.4% compared to the previous 0.4%).
 The Tundra-Mute areas has also been significantly remodelled.
 The May 2016 is reporting the Mineral Resource is reporting more tonnes at a lower grade, for approximately the same amount of metal.
 No other audits or reviews have been completed.
-Discussion of relative accuracy/confidence

-Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
-For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
+Discussion of relative accuracy/confidence Where appropriate a statement of the relative accuracy and The relative accuracy is reflected in the resource classification discussed above confidence level in the Mineral Resource estimate using an that is in line with industry acceptable standards. approach or procedure deemed appropriate by the Competent Person.
+For example, the application of statistical or This is a Mineral Resource estimate that includes knowledge gained from mining geostatistical procedures to quantify the relative accuracy of and milling recovery data during production. the resource within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
 The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
-Documentation should include assumptions made and the procedures used.